s3ntry4/awesomewm-config-files/README.md

 used on debian

-put the folders into .config
+put the folders into ~/.config